 A – Firm Commitment

-In this arrangement, underwriter gives a guarantee to the company that the agreed sum of money will be raised if there is any shortfall in raising funds through public investor then underwriter will buy the remaining no, of shares and fulfill his commitment.
+In this arrangement, the underwriter guarantees the company that the agreed sum of money will be raised if there is any shortfall in raising funds through public investors.
+The underwriter will buy the remaining shares and fulfill his commitment.

 B – Best Effort Commitment

-In this arrangement underwriter does not give any guarantee to the issuing company rather he will only help to sell the securities of the company.
+In this arrangement, the underwriter does not guarantee to the issuing company; instead, the underwriter only helps sell the company’s securities.

 C – Syndicate of Underwriters